alessiococchieri/BDA-project-sparkify/README.md

 </p>

 ## SVM (linear kernel)
-As happens for Logistic Regression, this method is useful in binary classification because Linear SVC models the relationship between the features and the target variable as a linear boundary, which makes it easy to visualize and interpret the relationship.
+As it happens for Logistic Regression, this method is useful in binary classification because Linear SVC models the relationship between the features and the target variable as a linear boundary, which makes it easy to visualize and interpret the relationship.

-In the Support Vector Classification (SVC) algorithm, the coefficients do not have an direct interpretation in the same way that they do in logistic regression.
+In the Support Vector Classification (SVC) algorithm, the coefficients do not have a direct interpretation in the same way that they do in logistic regression.
 In SVC, the goal is to find the best boundary (or hyperplane) that separates the data into two classes.
 The coefficients in an SVC model represent the weights assigned to each feature in determining the position of this boundary.

 These are the results obtained by the model: